-on CIFAR-10 experiments we do not simply take the baseline results from the original papers; instead, we obtain the cell specifications provided in some of the most recent papers (see App.
+we obtain the cell specifications provided in some of the most recent papers (see App.
 E for detailed specifications), re-train each from scratch using a standardised setup (See App.
-B.3 for details), and show the performance in the "Original" column of Table 2a.
-Recognising that the performance on CIFAR-10 is usually quite noisy (std dev around 0.05-0.1%), the sampled architectures perform at least on par with the SoTA architectures produced from much more sophisticated search algorithms.
+B.3 for details), and show the performance comparison in the "Original" column of Table 2a: Recognising that the performance on CIFAR-10 is usually quite noisy (existing papers usually report noise standard deviation of around 0.05 - 0.1%), the sampled architectures perform at least on par with the SoTA architectures produced from much more sophisticated search algorithms.

 To further verify our findings, we conduct an additional experiment where we edit the SoTA architectures minimally to make them comply to the PrimSkip constraints: whenever a cell contains primitives outside {s3, s5, skip}, we replace them with ones that are in this set, and we always set the reduce cell to be identical to the normal cell (see App.
 E for detailed specifications of the architectures).
-We also create residual links if they are not present, and replace non-residual skips with \$3/\$5 between operations, if any; we do not alter any wiring.
-Most architectures are already close to conforming to the constraints, so the number of edits required is often small (edit distances are under "Edit dist." column in Table 2a); in fact, the GAEA cell is already fully-compliant and we only replace its reduce cell with the normal cell).
-We show the test errors of the edited architectures along with the change from the original ones in "Edited" column of Table 2a: the edits result in an improvement in test error up to 0.44% in 6/9 cases, and even where test errors increase after the edits, the differences are marginal and probably within margins of error.
+We also create residual links if they are not present, and replace non-residual skips with s3/s5 between operations, if any; we do not alter any wiring.
+Most architectures are already close to conforming to the constraints, so the number of edits required is often small (the edit distance between the editted and original architectures is under "Edit dist." column in Table 2a); in fact, the GAEA cell is already fully-compliant and we only replace its reduce cell with the normal cell).
+We show the test errors of the edited architectures along with the percentage change from the original ones in "Edited" column of Table 2a: the edits result in an improvement in test error up to 0.44% in 6/9 cases, and even where test errors increase after the edits, the differences are very small and probably within margins of error.
 This shows that at least for the architectures we consider, the SoTA architectures can all be consistently explained by the same simple pattern identified.
-We finally train the same sampled PrimSkip architectures on ImageNet using a training protocol adopted in the literature (App.
+We finally train the same sampled PrimSkip architecture ImageNet using a training protocol strictly comparable to the literature (App.
 B.3) and the results are shown in Table 2b.
-Accounting for the estimated evaluation noise (most NAS papers do not run ImageNet experiments with multiple seeds, but comparable works like Xie et al. (2019a); Goyal et al. (2017) estimate a noise standard deviation of 0.2 - 0.5% in Top-1 error), it is fair to say that both PrimSkip architectures perform on par to, if not better than, the SoTA, even though some of the SoTA architectures are searched on ImageNet directly, an extremely expensive procedure in terms of computational costs.
+Accounting for the estimated evaluation noise on ImageNet, it is fair to say that both PrimSkip architectures perform on par to, if not better than, the SoTA, even though some of the SoTA architectures are searched on ImageNet directly, an extremely expensive procedure in terms of computational costs.